willytaufik8/Data-Analyst-Project/README.md

 - `Data.sql` contains the source dataset, allowing the query to be run again locally.
 - Aggregated results may have minor rounding differences because of decimal handling in Excel and SQL.
 - Make sure `orderDate` is recognized as a date before grouping by year or month.
-- Do not use `COUNT(*)` as the order count without deduplication because the dataset is stored at the order-detail grain.

 ## Author

 **Taufik Willy H.**